Coast Guard Cutter Oliver Berry returns to homeport after a 6 week patrol in Pacific

+HONOLULU — The Coast Guard Cutter Oliver Berry (WPC 1124) returns to homeport in Honolulu after a mission in the Pacific to curtail illegal fishing and increase maritime law enforcement self-sufficiency with international partners.

-The crew of the Oliver Berry travel in a round-trip patrol from Sept.
+The crew of the Oliver Berry traveled in a first-of-its-kind round-trip patrol spanning from Sept.
 12 to Oct.
 27, 2020, from Hawaii to Guam, covering a distance of approximately 9,300 miles during their journey.

-The crew sought to combat illegal fishing and other maritime threats across the Pacific to protect the United States and our partner’s resource security and sovereignty.
-(U.S. Coast Guard photo courtesy of the CGC Oliver Berry)
+“Traveling just under 10,000 nautical miles, we (CGC Oliver Berry) operated further from our homeport than any other FRC to combat illegal, unreported, and unregulated fishing in portions of Oceania,” said Ensign Michael Meisenger, weapons officer on the Oliver Berry.

+The Oliver Berry collaborated with the governments of Republic of the Marshall Islands and Federated States of Micronesia strengthening maritime domain awareness and resource security within their Exclusive Economic Zones.
+An EEZ is an area of coastal water within a certain distance of a country’s coastline for which the country claims exclusive rights for drilling, fishing, and other economic ventures.

 |Date Taken: